ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 Inspired by [Absolute Zero Reinforced Self-play Reasoning with Zero Data](https://arxiv.org/abs/2505.03335) I'm going add safety and determinism checks.

+### Generation functions

+LLM are incredible useful to write generation functions.
+For example I have asked o3 to write a function to create ARC images with random objects and it worked perfectly.

 ## Results

 ## Conclusion